(above) View of Palazzolo; (below) site of an abandoned Norman castle and Mount Etna to the far left

 the neighbouring cities of Noto, Syracuse, &c. are

 supplied.
 To this Silius Italicus alludes (in his description of the Second Punic War):

-"e tumulis glacialibus Acrae Defuerunt" (the men of Acrae, descended from their icy heights).
+"e tumulis glacialibus Acrae Defuerunt" (the men of Akrai/Acrae, descended from their icy heights).

 mountains round Palazzolo, to the left of my road,

 were well cultivated, and clothed with corn and

 Sir Richard Colt Hoare - A Classical Tour through Italy and Sicily - published in 1819.

 Akrai was razed to the ground by the Arabs in ca 878 and the site was abandoned.
 In the XIIth century the Normans fortified the ruin of a palatium, a Roman building which stood on high ground in the valley below Akrai, from which the modern town and its name originated.
 Acreide was added in 1862 to distinguish it from other Italian towns.

 that then occupied the site.
 It is intersected by one long dirty street of mean

 A Handbook for Travellers in Sicily - Murray - 1864